Minolta Hi-Matic 7 and Konica Auto S2

 Introduction to the cameras

 The Minolta Hi-Matic 7 and the Konica Auto S2 are very similar.
-They were direct competitors in the advanced amateur market of the 1960s, along with similar offerings from Canon, Olympus, and some other Japaneses camera makers.
-But not Nikon, which steered clear of this market segment.
+They were direct competitors in the upper-level amateur market of the 1960s, along with similar offerings from Canon, Olympus, and some other Japaneses camera makers.

 Neko Nook coffee shop Gaithersburg, Md.
 Minolta Hi-Matic 7, 45mm f/1.8 Rokkor-PF lens, Tri-X, 2025